vojtapolasek/vojtux/Readme.md

 ## Building installation ISO

 The main technical idea is to build an ISO image which will perform automatic partitioning of the USB drive and installation of Fegora.
 Everything powered by Kickstart.
-So far it is based on Fedora Everything net install image located at <https://mirror.karneval.cz/pub/linux/fedora/linux/releases/30/Everything/x86_64/iso/>.
+So far it is based on Fedora Everything net install image located at <https://mirror.karneval.cz/pub/linux/fedora/linux/releases/32/Everything/x86_64/iso/>.

 Kickstart documentation can be found at <https://pykickstart.readthedocs.io/en/latest/kickstart-docs.html>.

 Clone this repository and modify the ks.cfg file as needed.

 WARNING!
 Currently the kickstart contains default passwords for root user and regular user.
 We strongly recommend to change these passwords to something unique before creating the installation ISO image.
+Also see the last part of the kickstart.
+There are two partition schemes - one for 16 GiB disks, and another for 32 GiB disk.
+Comment / uncomment the appropriate one.

  Then run